levincalado/noona-interview-assignment/README.md

 ### Frontend
 - Run `yarn install` or `npm install` in `frontend/src/main/resources/noona-assignment`
 - Run `ng serve` which serves the frontend assets at `localhost:4200` for the API to work you have to have the backend running as the frontend proxies the API calls to the backend server

+### Further Instructions

+- Further instructions can be found in the landing page of the application